How To Make Felted Wool for Crafting

 For a while now, I have been trying to work with what I already have…and repurpose as much as I can.
 Not too long ago, I came across a couple of projects that called for felted wool.
 At first, I thought what I needed was wool felt.
 After doing a little more research, I discovered that felted wool and wool felt are NOT the same thing.
 Confused?

 So was I!
 It’s really very simple though.
 Wool felt is purchased like fabric.
-From a bolt by the yard, in squares or sometimes in strips.
-Felted wool can be made simply by throwing a thrift store sweater in the washing machine!
+From a bolt by the yard, in squares, or sometimes in strips.
+Felted wool can be made simply by throwing a thrift store wool sweater, or any wool fabric, in the washing machine!

 Why would you want felted wool?
 BECAUSE IT DOESN’T UNRAVEL.
-When I found this out I was determined to learn how to make felted wool and was pleasantly surprised at how easy it was.
-Here’s the process:
+The cut edges do not need finished off in any way.
+When I found this out, I was determined to learn how to make felted wool, and was pleasantly surprised at how easy it was.

-3. Dry them on the highest heat setting your dryer has.
-Pull them out as soon as they are finished.
-You may have to iron them a little to make them lie nice and flat.
+3. Dry them on the hottest head setting that’s available on your dryer.
+Remove them from the dryer as soon as they are finished.
+You may have to iron them in order for the wool to be flat.